CSCfi/csc-user-guide/docs/apps/maestro.md

      * `ssh your-username@puhti.csc.fi`
 1. `module load maestro`
      * Make sure you use the same version as on your local computer
 1. An error may appear on your screen.
-If it asks you to run a script to generate the hosts file.
-Run it (copy paste it to the command line)
+If it asks you to run a script to generate the hosts file, run it (copy paste it to the command line)
-     * If you change Maestro version, you should do the same.
      * Now you have your own `schrodinger.hosts` file in your `$HOME` directory
 1. Copy the HOST descriptions from the `schrodinger.hosts` file on Puhti to your local hosts file on your computer
      * Copy everything starting from `name:    test` and paste it at the end of your local `schrodinger.hosts` file